 - Cost of meals and personal expenses will vary, but average $500 per month.

-- Australian Visa: $450 (extra $75 for working visa, up to 20 hours/week)
+- Australian Visa: $389/575 AUD (entitles you to work up to 20 hours/week)

-- Sample 2017-18 Budget
+- Sample 2020-21 Budget

 - Students on approved study abroad programs are entitled to apply Title IV federal financial aid to their program costs.

 - For Fall Semester Study: March 15

-For Spring/Year Study: October 1
+- For Spring/Year Study: October 1

 How to Apply

-- Visit the University of Newcastle website at www.newcastle.edu/au to learn about the university.
-For life in and around Newcastle, visit a good tourism
+- Visit the University of Newcastle website at University of Newcastle to learn about the university.

-- Meet with the CSUSM Study Abroad Advisor in Craven Hall 3200 to determine if you are eligible for this program.
+- Meet with the CSUSM Study Abroad Advisor in ELB 588 to determine if you are eligible for this program.

 - Obtain course descriptions from the Unversity of Newcastle Online Catalogue.

 - Consult with a faculty advisor in your major/minor department to determine if Newcastle

 courses will count toward your major/minor.
 If so, complete a Study Abroad Credit Approval Form.

 - Order an official transcript from CSUSM and any other college from which you have taken a semester or more in classes (even if you have already transferred credit to CSUSM).
-Please pick your transcripts up in person and deliver them to Craven 3200.
-Keep in mind that transcripts are now taking 7-10 business days to process.
-Plan
+Please pick your paper transcripts up in person and deliver them to Global Education.

 - Read about student accommodations.
 Fill out the online student accommodation form by the deadline indicated.
-All

-- Submit additional application details to Global Education here: CSUSM General Study Abroad Application
+- Submit additional application details to Global Education at: CSUSM General Study Abroad Application

-- Submit your flight details to Global Education here: Flight Information Form
+- Submit your flight details to Global Education at: Flight Information Form

 - Attend the pre-departure orientation and consult with the Study Abroad Advisor as necessary regarding the Student Visa process after Newcastle acceptance.